Skip to content

 pre invariant checks are not applicable to ValueObject elements because they are immutable — they cannot be changed once initialized.

-Invariant validations are triggered throughout the lifecycle of domain objects, to ensure all invariants remain satisfied.
-Aggregates are the root of the triggering mechanism, though.
-The validations are conducted recursively, starting with the aggregate and trickling down into entities.
+Invariant validations are triggered throughout the lifecycle of domain objects.
+The aggregate is the root of the triggering mechanism — validations are conducted recursively, starting with the aggregate and trickling down into enclosed entities.

 Post-Initialization

-Immediately after an object (aggregate or entity) is initialized, all invariant checks are triggered to ensure the aggregate remains in a valid state.
+Immediately after an object (aggregate or entity) is initialized, all post-invariant checks are triggered to ensure the aggregate starts in a valid state.

 In [1]: Order(